bug400/capasm/CAPASM.md

 Extensions to the HP-83/85 Assembler ROM language
 -------------------------------------------------

-* The assembler provides built in symbol tables for the HP-85, HP-87 and HP-75.
+* The assembler provides built in symbol tables for the HP-85, HP-87, and HP-75.
 The *-g* option specifies which table to use.
-This makes an ORG pseudo op redundant.
+This makes an ORG pseudo-op redundant.
 The default is to use no symbol table.
-Combined with the *capglo* tool you can use custom symbol tables as well.
+Combined with the *capglo* tool, you can use custom symbol tables as well.
-* If a program number is supplied in a ````NAM```` pseudo operation *capasm* generates an HP-87 program header.
+* If a program number is supplied in a ````NAM```` pseudo operation, *capasm* generates an HP-87 program header.
-* A symbol cross-reference listing which is activated with the *-r 2* option.
+* A symbol cross-reference listing, which is activated with the *-r 2* option.
 * The maximum length of symbol names can be adjusted within the range from 6 to 12 characters.
 * Line numbers in the assembler source file are optional.